 In our longest running ucalgarycares program, you will explore the complexities of homelessness and mental health while working with the Mustard Seed and other organizations in Calgary.

 Want to learn more about privilege, homelessness and mental health? ucalgarycares Homelessness at Home is a co-curricular program where students learn about these topics and more through workshops, volunteerism and reflection.
-Over February Reading Week, the group spends four days at a local homeless shelter, learning and volunteering there.
-The activities they take part in range from serving meals to clients to getting Naloxone training.
+Over February Reading Week, the students engage with local organizations that address homelessness in Calgary.
+The activities they have taken part in range from serving meals to clients to getting Naloxone training.